starshaquinte/Live-Project/README.md

 scaffolding the CRUD pages, CRUD follows a simple functionality: Create, Read, Update, Delete.
 Utilized Visual Studio and EntityFramework to create the Index, Edit, Create, Details, and Delete pages).

+<h4>Style CRUD Pages Part 1: Style the Create and Edit Pages for Calendar Event model</h4>
+The Create and Edit pages were scaffolded but not styled.
+I added the header "Create Calendar Event" and styled the buttons using the website's color theme.
+I also ensured all buttons below the form were aligned.
+I added placeholders to all input fields and added a feature that would change the color when clicked.
+Finally, I placed the form in a centered container